2019-bgmp/demultiplexing-severianovillarruel/README.md

 # Demultiplexing

-"demulti_script.py" will demultiplex reads coming from a multiplexed sequencing run.
+The "demulti_script.py" script will demultiplex reads coming from a multiplexed sequencing run.

 To run the script four parameters need to be added:
 -i1 _index1_reads.gz file_